IchBinLeoon/anisearch-discord-bot/README.md

 </p>

-# AniSearch v1.6
+# AnimeSearch v1.6
-AniSearch is an easy-to-use Discord bot written in Python that allows you to search for Anime, Manga, Characters, Staff, Studios and Profiles right within Discord and displays results from [AniList](https://anilist.co), [MyAnimeList](https://myanimelist.net/) and [Kitsu](https://kitsu.io/)!
+AnimeSearch is an easy-to-use Discord bot written in Python that allows you to search for Anime, Manga, Characters, Staff, Studios and Profiles right within Discord and displays results from [AniList](https://anilist.co), [MyAnimeList](https://myanimelist.net/) and [Kitsu](https://kitsu.io/)!

 If you are interested in my bot, you can add it to your Discord server by clicking [here](https://discord.com/oauth2/authorize?client_id=737236600878137363&permissions=124992&scope=bot)!